 Failure to follow the owner’s instructions may also void your bike’s warranty if there’s an eventuality.
 These instructions can include servicing intervals and how you can determine the right level of your bike’s fluids.
 They also provide recommendations on the right color and the best grade of engine fluids to use.

 The type of oil you use on your motorcycle engine plays a significant role in its health.
 You can use various oils on your engine, including synthetic and conventional oils.
 Conventional oils are the least expensive, but they don’t deliver the best performance and protection.

-In contrast, the upfront cost of synthetic oils tends to be quite high.
+In contrast, the upfront cost of full synthetic oils tends to be quite high.
 But they provide your engine with the best protection it can get.
 They possess cleaning agents that help keep your engine clean.

 In addition, synthetic oils don’t disintegrate when the bike’s engine heats up – long-distance riders will appreciate these oils more.
 This helps to improve your engine’s durability and performance.

 It’s important to have a professional look at your bike, even if it sounds well and delivers optimal performance.
 The professional will often be able to find problems that may be hard for you to notice on your own.